Iris

 Iris is not an acronym.
 It is the iris: the part of the eye that adapts to conditions, controlling how much light enters.
 The part of the visual system that perceives.

 Fabric is the connective tissue that harmonizes raw sensor data into composable, analysis-ready formats.
-Iris is the intelligence that perceives through it, translating human intent into the language Fabric speaks and, eventually, learning from every observation that passes through the system.
+Iris is the intelligence that perceives through it, translating human intent into the language Fabric speaks.

 In the context of Observational Grammar, M33's foundational framework for how sensors form a language of evidence about reality, Fabric handles syntax and semantics.
 Iris handles pragmatics: context, confidence, and learning.
 The layer where independent sensor readings stop being claims and start becoming evidence.